WebOfTrustInfo/rwot11-the-hague/advance-readings/Identity and Trust in a Co-operative Ecosystem.md

 [^6]: International Cooperative Alliance
 [^7]: ICA Statement of Cooperative Identity  https://www.ica.coop/en/cooperatives/cooperative-identity#:~:text=6.,national%2C%20regional%20and%20international%20structures.
 [^8]: W3C https://www.w3.org/2011/identity-ws/slides/Pranke-wicked.pdf
 [^9]: Self-Sovereign Identity is a loosely-used term that lacks a normative definition since originally being coined to by Christopher Allen to summarise a set of principles (http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html ) The headline we use for SSI is "agency of individual subjects over the holding and disclosure of information about them".
 In the digital realm, cryptographic technologies are used, but in the physical human context, a person’s wallet or purse containing paper certificates or cards as ’proofs’ from trusted issuers could be said to be an example of SSI.
-Note that information property rights are not directly required or implied.
+Note that information property rights are not directly required or implied, and nor are the use of additional identifiers.
 [^10]: A Hirel:   https://medium.com/@ahirel/hacking-metcalfes-law-1127a687bcd2
 [^11]: K Smith: From dividual and individual selves to porous subjects  https://doi.org/10.1111/j.1757-6547.2012.00167.x
 [^12]: MacIntyre, A. 1984.
 After Virtue, 2nd edn.
 Notre Dame: University of Notre Dame Press.